d3js-in-action-third-edition/code-files/chapter_06/README.md

     * `histogram.js` is where you'll generate the histogram.
     * `box-plot.js` is where you'll generate the box plots.
     * `pyramid.js` is where you'll generate the pyramid chart.
-    * `small-multiples.js` is where you'll create the small multiples layout.
+    * `violins.js` is where you'll create the violin plots layout.
     * `load-data.js` is where the data is loaded and passed to the different functions that generate the visualizations.
 Is also contains the function `getRandomSalary` that randomly returns a salary within the bracket selected by the respondent.
 * `index.html` contains the markup and text that composes the project.
 The D3 library, the CSS files, and the JavaScript files are already loaded in `index.html`.